ElFierro/Documentacion/Python/12-Condicionales.md

 b = 33
 c = 500
 if a > b or a > c:
-  print("At least one of the conditions is True")
+  print("At least one of the conditions is True")   #At least one of the conditions is True
 ```
 ## Not
 La palabra clave not es un operador lógico y se utiliza para invertir el resultado de la declaración condicional: